 Our mission as a school community is to promote ethical behavior through educational experiences, including social activism, so that students will be good world citizens in the broadest sense, will be fulfilled, and will contribute to making the world a better place.
 We believe in providing our children with a welcoming environment and a program that is both spiritually fulfilling and fun.
 Sometimes kids just need to be kids!
 We also participate in the Navigators and Camp Quest

-Effective February 1, 2018, our new DEE will be NoVES member Kimberly Nyilasi.
+Our new DEE is NoVES member Kimberly Nyilasi.

 Kimberly has been active on a number of NoVES groups/committees.
 She has been integral to the success of the Sunday School Program, as well as the Navigators.
 She has two children in the Sunday School program, Evie Amelia- 10 years old and Joseph Tomas -8 years old.
 Kimberly is looking forward to bringing her musical talent, creativity and enthusiastic personality to the children of the NoVES Sunday School Program.